Kindergarten Teacher Job Description

 Kindergarten teachers instruct students in basic subjects but are also required to nurture children and teach them valuable social skills.
 By using hands-on lessons and creative play, they lay the foundation for future learning.
-The typical requirement for this profession is a bachelor's degree in education and state teaching licensure.
+Prospective educators will want to carefully weigh the pros and cons of being a kindergarten teacher before making this career choice.
+The typical requirement to teach kindergarten is a bachelor's degree in education and state teaching licensure.

 |Required Education||Bachelor's degree with student-teaching experience|